HdoGit2803/SchoolWork2/README.md

 # SchoolWork2
-Projects are all in GitRepoTest the Laptop folder is for my laptop repository
+Projects are all in GitRepoTest the LaptopGit folder is for my laptop repository just ignore that one